 After many years of reading and studying every passage in Swedenborg quoted by those who believe that Swedenborg condemns homosexuality, I still do not think Swedenborg says anything clear or distinctive on the subject.

 Most of the passages that conservative Swedenborgians interpret as condemning homosexuality are not about homosexuality at all.
 They are based on the story of Sodom, which, as I pointed out in the article “What is the Sin of Sodom?” is simply not about homosexuality.
-There are also some general references to the two chapters in the book of Leviticus that contain the Old Testament prohibitions against homosexuality.
-Swedenborg does not comment on any of the verses that deal with homosexuality in the Epistles of the New Testament.
+There are also some general references to the two chapters in the book of Leviticus that contain the Old Testament prohibitions against men having sex with men.
+Swedenborg does not comment on any of the verses that deal with homosexual sex in the Epistles of the New Testament.

 The remaining few passages in Swedenborg’s writings are negative descriptions of homosexual activity that he wrote but never published.
 These passages are, if anything, milder versions of scathing attacks on homosexual behavior that were common in European literature of the day.